datakortet/dk-template/README.rst

-dk-template - template - debugging django templates.
+dk-template - debugging django templates.
 ====================================================

 Parse a django template and find all template variables that are used.